One skill that every nurse should have in their arsenal is being able to start an IV for any patient, at any time.

 If you find that you are unable to fully advance the catheter, odds are you’ve run into a valve, or the vein turned.
 Try twisting/rolling the catheter if it’s curvy, but if it is straight, back up just a bit, and try to float it.
 There are two forms of floating.

 One involves slowly and gently pushing on the flush as you are threading the catheter in.
 This can help thread IVs that are just not going in without a good bit of force.
 You should only be doing this if you have already gotten a flash and blood return because otherwise, you’re not in the vein.
 So step one, get the IV in the vein and get your beautiful blood return.
 Then connect your flush and pull back making sure you still get good blood return.
-At this point, start gently pushing saline in, while slowly advancing the catheter until it is fully inserted into the hub.
+At this point, start gently pushing saline in, while slowly advancing the catheter until it is fully inserted to the hub.
 This is my favorite method of floating, and I’ve had 100% success with it.

 The other method is quite the opposite and involves pulling back on the flush until you get good blood return and maintaining that suction pressure as you advance the catheter forward.
 This is done to keep a valve “open,” so that you can thread a catheter through it.
 Some people swear by this method, but I prefer the first method.